Bedding Buying Guide

 Down and feathers come in various shades ranging from pure white to black speckled gray.
 There is a premium on pure white down and feathers because of their ability to visually blend better when filled into white bedding products, but the color does not affect the down's loft or warmth.
 As consumer taste for lighter bird meat increases, white down and feathers are becoming more abundant.

-A blanket is usually filled with down or down alternative and features smaller stitched boxes ranging in size from 4 to 6 inches.
+Blankets feature smaller stitched boxes ranging in size from 4–6 inches.
+The smaller squares need less filling, making them lighter in warmth, and perfect for summer months.
 Blankets typically are larger than comforters as they are meant to be tucked under the mattress for a hotel look.
-Blankets frequently have a decorative element such as satin binding or a self-flange.
-Blankets are a great summer weight bedding option.
 They can be paired with a comforter in winter for extra warmth.
-Most blankets are machine washable in a home washing machine set up.

-A feather bed is a bedding item used on top of your mattress and is filled with a blend of down and feathers.
-Some feather beds feature a top layer whether it be down topped or polyester pillow topped.
+A feather bed is used on top of your mattress and is filled with a blend of down and feathers.
+Some feather beds feature a top layer of down or polyester for a touch of softness.
 Feather beds generally are 3 to 5 inches in height and feature baffle box chambers to keep the fill separated and easier to fluff and maintain.

-A mattress pad is generally used over your mattress and features a stretchable skirt or sometimes anchor bands to keep it in place.
+A mattress pad is used over your mattress and features a stretchable skirt or sometimes anchor bands to keep it in place.
 Typically mattress pads are no thicker than one inch.
-Mattress pads also can feature special treatments such as a water resistant layer.
+Mattress pads also can feature special treatments like water resistance.

-A feather bed and a mattress pad can be used together based on the size of the mattress pad skirt or anchor bands.
-The average consumer mattress is appx 12 inches in height.
-So if you have a feather bed on top of your mattress your mattress pad can be applied on top of the feather bed if it has a skirt that is appx 16 inches or more in height.
-If your mattress pad has a smaller skirt you can place it over your mattress and below your feather bed.
-As another option if you have a down topped feather bed you might not want to interfere with the softness of the down material and keep your mattress pad below your feather bed.
-If you have a dog, baby or generally spill items in your bed frequently you might want to opt to keep a water resistant mattress pad on top of your feather bed.
-Generally feather beds are not machine washable due to their size and should be spot cleaned.
-We do recommend adding a feather bed protector when buying a feather bed or even to cover an older feather bed and extend its life.
+A feather bed and a mattress pad can be used together.
+The average consumer mattress is appoximately 12 inches in height.
+If you have a feather bed on top of your mattress, your mattress pad can be applied on top of the feather bed.
+Most of our mattress pads can stretch to cover 18 inches in height.
+If you have a down topped feather bed you might not want to interfere with the softness of the down material.
+If you have a dog, baby, or spill items in your bed frequently you might want to keep a water resistant mattress pad on top of your feather bed.
+Feather beds are not machine washable due to their size and should be spot cleaned.
+We recommend adding a feather bed protector when buying a feather bed to extend its life.